-Yes, on this website managed by the City Sightseeing Sales & Marketing Department, who are the authorised sales agent for all our local franchisees Worldwide.
-Giving passengers a “One Stop Shop” for ease of purchase and great source of key information in many different languages.
+Yes, on this website managed by the City Sightseeing Ltd, who are the authorised sales agent for our local franchisees Worldwide - giving passengers a “One Stop Shop” for ease of purchase and a great source of key information in many different languages.

 Is there a discount for purchasing in advance?

 If I purchase in advance do I have to take the tour on a given day?